 One of the most exciting parts of building a product is the prototyping phase.
 It’s the part where you get to see your idea come to life in a three-dimensional way, enabling you to visualize if and what changes need to be made.
 During testing, prototyping is especially useful because the users, who have no prior knowledge of your product or idea, are given the ability to see how your product will function when manufacturing is completed.

 As one of the most valuable stages of design, prototyping can also take a lot of time away from the rest of the process.
 It’s important to save time and find mistakes sooner so you can meet your goals.
+Prototypes are built for products in various industries, including automobile, autonomous, and aerospace.

 So, we’re sharing our tips for efficient and effective prototyping.